-Students delve deeper into their exploration of the components of the culinary arts developed in Introduction to Culinary Arts.
+Students delve deeper into their exploration of the components of culinary arts developed in Introduction to Culinary Arts.
 Stronger emphasis is placed on creation, design, presentation, and analysis.
-Through food preparation, students will take a regional tour of the United States, stressing the fundamentals of the historical, cultura, and aesthetic diversity of American regional cooking.
-This course allows students more freedom to develop their own creative interest.
+Through food preparation, students will take a regional tour of the United States, stressing the fundamentals of the historical, cultural, and aesthetic diversity of American regional cooking.
+The foundational skills of communication, decision making and teamwork continue to be stressed while students are given more freedom to develop their own creative interest.

-Applied Culinary Arts II ......
+Culinary Nutrition (H)......
 Credits: 2.5 Grades 10, 11, 12